 Once you’ve gained this designation as a trainer, you can teach other courses outlined by SAFe.
 You can also take additional SAFe coursework and exams to expand your resume and build up your training course variety.

 Aiming for the Best: Highly motivated SAFe trainers are referred to as change agents, so you might be looking to go gangbusters across the SAFe academy.
 The highest level of SAFe certification is as a SAFe Program Consultant Trainer (SPCT).
-It requires stringent requirement and expertise, all of which are outlined here: SPCT Certification.
+It requires stringent requirements and expertise, all of which are outlined here: SPCT Certification.

 Focus on Behavioral Change.
 Smart trainers recognize training is more than learning new skills, it’s about creating lasting behavioral change.
-This goes hand-in-hand with SAFe methodology as it focuses on a scaling approach, which requires a new mindset for most organizations.
+This goes hand-in-hand with the SAFe methodology as it focuses on a scaling approach, which requires a new mindset for most organizations.
 A strategic trainer frames the material in a way that emphasizes employee productivity and effectiveness rather than purely professional development.

 Training Implementation.
 This is a no-brainer.
 The easiest way a trainer can improve a reputation is through training implementation.
 As the saying goes, “practice makes perfect.”
-Has your trainer led many teachings?
+Has your trainer-led many teachings?
 Focus on experience-based learning that adapts to a SAFe environment.
 Involve and encourage activities that promote the subject matter and encourage lively discussion and participation.

 Real-World Connections.
-A great trainer has real-life examples that showcases training methodology and results.
+A great trainer has real-life examples that showcase training methodology and results.
 Also, a trainer maintains credit via supplemental content that is thoughtfully prepared and distributed, whether directly from the trainer or other reputable sources.

 Additional Factors to Building a Good Reputation

 There’s more to credibility than experience and expertise.
 A lot of a trainer’s credibility is built on reputation, or people’s perception.
 To curate your reputation focus on finessing some of the following: